PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Wait For Selected Id Contain
+## Wait For Selected Id Match

-Waits for option element ID for selected option in the specified select element contains the given value.
+Waits for option element ID for selected option in the specified select element matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForSelectedIdContain(locator, text)
+waitForSelectedIdMatch(locator, text)
 `

 `
-waitForSelectedIdContain(parentLocator, locator, text)
+waitForSelectedIdMatch(parentLocator, locator, text)
 `

 ### Parameters